Fuzzy Matching Software: How It Works and What to Look For

 What is the difference between fuzzy matching and probabilistic matching?

 Fuzzy matching measures string similarity between individual field values.
 Probabilistic matching assigns statistical weights to multiple field comparisons and calculates an overall match probability.
-In practice, enterprise tools combine both: fuzzy algorithms provide the per-field similarity scores, and probabilistic logic combines those scores into an overall match decision.
+Enterprise tools combine both: fuzzy algorithms produce the per-field scores, and probabilistic logic combines them into one decision.

 Ready to discuss your idea with us?